-Yes. this is the kind of self-care we’re talkin’ about people.
+Yes.
+This is the kind of self-care we’re talkin’ about people.
 No matter who you are and where you’re traveling, you’re probably not drinking enough water for your body to thrive.
-Clean water helps us think more clearly and helps our bodies to repair after a long day of walking, city-exploring, or backpack.
+Clean water helps us think more clearly and helps our bodies to repair after a long day of walking, city-exploring, or backpacking.

 If you’re traveling in an area where water quality might not be great, pack or purchase a filtering water bottle.
 A small investment in a water bottle with a built-in filter isn’t just appropriate for travel in remote, developing nations.
 Having a water bottle at your site can help make sure that you have access to clean high-quality water wherever you travel.
 Staying hydrated is one of the most basic ways to give yourself travel self-care.

 TIP: Drinking enough water is also a solo travel safety essential.
-According to the CDC, Mild dehydration causes headaches, fatigue, dizziness, and confusion- all physical experiences that can ruin a travel day or even be a risk to personal safety.
+According to the CDC, mild dehydration causes headaches, fatigue, dizziness, and confusion- all physical experiences that can ruin a travel day or even be a personal safety risk.

 One of the most challenging parts of solo travel is the inevitable struggle, at some point, with loneliness.
 Even if you’re an introvert with a passion for solo travel, there will be moments when you find yourself feeling the weight of being alone in the world during your travel.
-Although good travel self-care involves other people- even during solo travel (we’ll get to that later in this article), having a way to occupy your mind when loneliness (or more severe mental health symptoms) hits can really be helpful for many travelers.
+Although good travel self-care involves other people- even during solo travel (we’ll get to that later in this article), having a way to occupy your mind when loneliness hits can really be helpful for many travelers.